Reading log printable charts are fun ways to motivate your kids and track reading progress.

 - Track progress: Your kids can monitor how much reading they have accomplished.
 For young readers, you can record each book in a slot.
 For older readers, mark down a slot for every 15-20 minutes read (or whatever you’ve agreed upon).

 - Motivate reluctant readers: Printable reading log charts can be great visual motivators for kids.
+These simple printables can be fantastic motivators for reading books.
 Work on goal setting and persistence, too!

 - Homeschool portfolio documentation: If you need or want to put together homeschool portfolios, reading log charts are fantastic ways to document books read and how many minutes have been spent reading.